homer0/projext/documents/projectConfiguration.md

 # Project Configuration

-These are the settings that will determine how woopack wil handle your project.
+These are the settings that will determine how projext will handle your project.

 **The file must be created on `[YOUR-PROJECT-PATH]/config/project.config.js`**